December 4, 2019

 • derive a call to action from it, and

-• address the call to action precisely to your audience.
+• direct the call to action effectively at your audience.

-You can see how this works in the following example:
+You can see exactly how this works in the following example:

 Example: Use the Speaker Clock for your training introduction

-Have you ever wondered how to start your online courses or videos in general?
-We will show you with an example how to cleverly use the Speaker Clock for this purpose.
+Have you ever wondered how to introduce your online courses or videos in general?
+We will show you how to skillfully use the Speaker Clock for this purpose with an example.

-To present your content well-structured, you should write yourself a short script.
-It helps to note down the following six questions of the Speaker Clock in short sentences:
+To present your content well-structured, you should write a short script.
+It helps to write down the following six questions of the Speaker Clock in short sentences:

 The 6 Questions of the Speaker Clock